HairAnalysisReport.com

 Who determines toxic element safety guidelines?

-Myriad agencies are involved for setting toxic guidelines.
+Myriad agencies are involved in setting toxic guidelines.
 A few notable agencies include the Food and Drug Administration (FDA), Environmental Protection Agency (EPA), Center for Disease Control (CDC), Occupational Safety and Health Administration (OSHA), and the World Health Organization (WHO) and other federal and state agencies.

 What are the pitfalls of toxic element safety guidelines?